st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 ## Logs

-Here are some cool things you can do with <a href="https://docs.unity3d.com/ScriptReference/Debug.Log.html" class="external">Debug.Log</a>.
+Here are some cool things you can do with <a href="https://docs.unity3d.com/ScriptReference/Debug.Log.html" class="external">Debug.Log</a> and the <a href="https://docs.unity3d.com/Manual/Console.html" class="external">Console</a>.

-### Single-line console log entries
+### Single-line console log entries with timestamps

 You can reduce the size of console (Window > General > Console) entries by clicking the 3 dots in the top-right and choosing Log Entry > 1 line.

+Show Timestamp is also useful.

 ### Formatting